How to Convert Your Retirement Plan To A Self-Directed Roth IRA

 Also, you will need to file Form 8606 to determine the taxable portion of the conversion.
 You will need to list all the pre-tax IRA assets to determine the taxable and nontaxable assets.

-How To Go About Doing a Self-Directed Roth IRA Conversion
+How To Convert Into a Self-Directed Roth IRA

 A Roth IRA conversion can be completed either via a direct or indirect rollover.
 So what’s the difference between the two?